 There is a certain mystique to legendary fights of yesteryear, a nostalgia that speaks of a time when ‘The Sweet Science’ was larger than life and ruled supreme.
-There are but a few wise old heads left who were lucky enough to witness some of the greatest fights the sport has ever known, but with no film to view many of them, the rest of us are left to ponder just how great they really were.
+There are but a few wise old heads left lucky enough to have witnessed some of the greatest fights in boxing history, but with no film to view many of them, the rest of us are left to ponder just how great they really were.

 When Pep lost his title to Saddler on October 29th, 1948, many believed the career of one of the greatest featherweights of all-time had come to an abrupt end.
-Pep was knocked out in the fourth round of the contest, and the general consensus, as noted in a report in The Milwaukee Journal, was that he was finished: “Willie Pep is all washed up after losing his featherweight boxing championship to Sandy Saddler.
+Pep had been knocked out in the fourth round and the general consensus, as noted in a report in The Milwaukee Journal, was that he was finished: “Willie Pep is all washed up after losing his featherweight boxing championship to Sandy Saddler.
 That seems to be the consensus following Friday night’s stunning knockout victory for Saddler, a lean Harlem puncher, in 2:38 of the fourth round.”

 “Markson was agreeably surprised when the box office windows were first opened and a flood of orders for tickets came pouring in.
 He was even more surprised when these orders continued, and yesterday the fight impresario was downright bewildered as the late rush of applicants augured a certain capacity house.
 What seemed a white elephant at the start was transformed into a golden calf, one that promised to be worth more than $80,000 at the gate.”

 Whether it was hope, respect, or a genuine belief that Willie Pep could in fact win his title back, it seemed as if the people had spoken: this was to be a fight of major importance.
-19,097 people crammed into Madison Square Garden on the evening of February 11th, 1949.
-The young lion from Harlem had devoured his older adversary just over three months prior and the crowd was on hand to see whether or not the once-great Pep was up to the task of gaining his title back from such a ferocious opponent.
+Some twenty thousand crammed into Madison Square Garden, just three months after the young lion from Harlem had devoured his older adversary, and the crowd was on hand to see whether the once-great Pep was up to the task of gaining his title back from such a ferocious opponent.

 The bell rang, and to the astonishment of the crowd, Pep went on the attack.
 He tattooed the face of Saddler with his quick left, landing some thirty-seven jabs in the opening stanza.
 The hand speed of the former champion was back, something many observers thought Pep had lost after watching his lacklustre performance in the first clash.
 The New York Times called Pep’s start to the bout “a demonstration of blinding speed that had Sandy looking like a novice.”

-But Pep couldn’t hold back forever the waves of destruction that Saddler threw at him and in the fourth the champion began to dent the defenses of the challenger.
+But Pep couldn’t hold back forever the waves of destruction that were continually advancing and in the fourth the champion began to dent the defenses of the challenger.
 Sandy landed savage rips to the body and grazed Pep’s face numerous times, always just a few inches away from landing a blow that undoubtedly would have ended the contest, such was the dynamite power of Saddler’s fists.

-Saddler started to gain more momentum and connected in the late rounds, opening a new cut over Pep’s right eye in the 13th and in round 14 it looked as though he may have finally caught up to Willie as he slammed home numerous teeth-rattling shots, but to everyone’s surprise, Pep weathered the storm and came out guns blazing in the final round.
+Saddler started to gain momentum in the late rounds, opening a new cut over Pep’s right eye in the thirteenth and slamming home numerous teeth-rattling shots in the round that followed, but Pep weathered the storm and came out with his guns blazing for the final round.
 As The New York Times reported: “[Pep] gave his greatest thrill in the fifteenth when, after weathering the jarring fire of the fourteenth, he came back to fight Saddler all over the ring with a strength that few, if any, thought he possessed.”

 The crowd erupted when the scores were announced and Pep’s hand was raised. “[W]ild turmoil broke out in the Garden,” reported The Chicago Tribune, “which was loaded with rabid Pep fans as announcer Johnny Addle gave the unanimous decision.”

 Willie Pep had won back the featherweight championship of the world, becoming the first man to regain the title at 126 pounds since George Dixon back in 1898.
 But even more significantly, he had done it in spectacular fashion.
-All three scorecards were in favour of Pep by margins of five, six and seven points.
+While the second Pep vs Saddler battle had been competitive and exciting, all three judges scored for the famed “Will O’ The Wisp” by margins of five, six and seven points.
 The victory, and the way in which Pep bucked the odds and schooled such a capable and dangerous fighter, only solidified his place as one of the best boxers, pound-for-pound, of all-time.